 Sensitive content includes subjects such as nude figure photography and bloody nature kills.
-Fine art nude/figure photography is one genre of fine-art photography which depicts the human body with an emphasis on form, composition and other aesthetic qualities.
-A committee will review all images having sensitive content and will decide if an image can be entered into a club competition.
+Fine art nude/figure photography is one genre of fine-art photography that depicts the human body with an emphasis on form, composition and other aesthetic qualities.

+The Competitions Committee will review all images having sensitive content and will decide if an image can be entered into a Club competition.
 See Appendix 2 for more details.